India’s disappearing camels: How a law to save them is wiping them out

 ‘Law took away our camels’

 Since 2014, when Prime Minister Narendra Modi’s BJP came to power in India, cases of lynching of Muslims and Dalits by Hindu vigilantes over animal slaughter have risen exponentially.
-Dalits sit at the lowest rung of Hinduism’s complex caste system.
+Dalits sit at the lowest rung of India’s complex caste system.

 “Looking at the scenario in the country, the buyers are scared and would take no risk in camel transport,” says Chaudhary.
 “Given such a situation, why will there be a buyer?
 Who will buy the animals?”